 What were her feelings about: for and against?

-The Trujillo government, which began in 1930, represents in a national form what Ellen Reiss describes in TRO as the
+The Trujillo government, which began in 1930, represents in a national form what Ellen Reiss describes in an issue of The Right of Aesthetic Realism to Be Known as the

 enormous desire in everyone, to have nothing contradict us, to have everyone and everything behave as we please….This desire to squelch anything that ruffles our ego has a correlative in the political field.
 It is what fascism, for example, has gone for: the making sure there is no dissent, that everyone behaves the way the person or persons heading the government desire.